bigbluebutton/bigbluebutton.github.io/_posts/2018-06-22-greenlight.md

 ## Using a Different Relative Root

 By default Greenlight is deployed to the `/gl` subdirectory.
-If you are running Greenlight on a BigBlueButton server you must deploy Greenlight to a subdirectoy to avoid conflicts.
+If you are running Greenlight on a BigBlueButton server you must deploy Greenlight to a subdirectory to avoid conflicts.

 If you with to use a relative root other than `/gl`, you can do the following: